Organic Farming | Farming Practices | Food System | Advantages & challenges | Farming benefits | We will help you for free

-For farmers who depend on synthetic fertilizers, pesticides, herbicides, or other chemical inputs, your work is important.
-Feeding people is no small task, and every farmer knows the challenges of weather, costs, pests, markets, and uncertainty.
+For those who depend on synthetic fertilizers, pesticides, herbicides, or other chemical inputs, your work is important.
+Feeding people is no small task, and every farmer knows the challenges of weather, costs, pests, markets, uncertainty, and recently the pandemic – which is what destroyed our founder’s own farm, and many others.
+For what comes next we must prepare.

-Organic farming isn’t about pointing fingers—it’s about providing a better long-term path for the land, the farmer, the customer, and the generations to come.
+Organic Farming isn’t about pointing fingers—it’s about providing a better long-term path for the land, the farmer, the customer, and the generations to come.
+We do not judge you, we know full well the advantage and challenges, and want to help you for FREE, especially if you have a heart for transition – even if only partially to begin with.

 Switching to organic can seem like a big leap, but it’s something you can ease into.
 You might start by building up soil organic matter, planting cover crops, cutting back on pesticides, rotating crops more intentionally, composting farm waste, or creating areas for pollinators.
 Each small change can make the farm stronger.